With rural Kansas looking to reopen, doctor remains nervous

 “I think we need to extend the orders a bit longer,” Oller said in a Zoom interview, adding that she is prepared for a reopening that’s “not going to look like what those of us in the public health sector would love it to look like.”

-Kansas reported more than 3,700 confirmed coronavirus cases as of Wednesday, along with 125 COVID-19 related deaths.
+Kansas reported more than 4,200 confirmed coronavirus cases as of Thursday — a jump of 500, or 13.4% in a single day — along with 129 COVID-19 related deaths.
 Rooks County, with about 5,000 residents, has had six confirmed cases and no deaths.
 The actual number of coronavirus cases is likely far higher because of limited testing.

 Stan Morin said he can operate safely by wearing a mask and limiting customers to one or two at a time in his barbershop a few storefronts from Main Street in Plainville, the largest town in Rooks County, with about 1,900 residents.